Global Neuro Course— Neurotrauma and Neurocritical Care

 Workshop

-This session is designed with realistic cranial models, fixation devices, intra-parenchymal monitors, and ventricular catheters.
+This session is designed with realistic cranial models, fixation devices, intraparenchymal monitors, and ventricular catheters.
 Goals are to be facile with instruments required to perform these procedures, understand external landmarks, be familiar with both basics and nuances of technique.
-Model also allows for evacuation of subdural hematoma, resection of intracranial tumor, placement of shunt.
+Model also allows for other cranial procedures.

-Set up for six stations, 3 or 4 attendees each:
+Set up for 8 stations, 3 attendees @ each station:

 Geoffrey Manley